django-hijack/django-hijack/README.md

 * unset_superuser example for signals
 * Store info in user's profile (see #3 comments, Use case: 'Notify users when they were hijacked', see above)
 * "got it" Link in notification to remove notification and flag from session.
 This is useful if hijack is used to switch between users and HIJACK_NOTIFY_ADMIN is True.
-* Custom user models support, see #7
 * Support for named URLs for the hijack button.
+* Graceful support for custom user models that do not feature username / email

 # FAQ, troubleshooting and hints